KrammyBoy/COLAF-Hotel/README.md

-# ☕ CoffeeStay: Hotel Management System
+# ☕ COLAF-Hotel: Hotel Management System

-CoffeeStay is a hotel management system designed around the warmth, elegance, and culture of coffee.
+COLAF-Hotel is a hotel management system designed around the warmth, elegance, and culture of coffee.
 Just like the perfect brew, it blends simplicity with efficiency — making hotel operations smoother for both employees and guests.

 ## 🌟 Features